-We conducted an online survey within the Family Firm Institute (FFI) network in August of 2019.
-After one reminder email, a total of 177 usable responses were collected, 155 of which came from active FFI members.
-The sample is global, with a focus on North America (43%) and Europe (29%), and a smaller group of respondents from Asia (13%), South America (9%), Australia/New Zealand and Oceania (4%), and Africa (3%).
+We conducted an online survey within the Family Firm Institute (FFI) network in August 2019.
+A total of 177 usable responses were collected, 155 of which came from active FFI members.
+The sample is global, with a focus on North America (43%) and Europe (29%), and a smaller group of respondents from Asia (13%), South America (9%), Australia/New Zealand and Oceania (4%), and Africa (3%)5.
 In order to retain information, we included partially completed questionnaires for our analysis.
-The respondents have considerable experience in consulting with family firms.
+The respondents have considerable experience in consulting with family firms.6